MarcBlackmer/Chores_app/README.md

-# The Chores App: An app to sow familial peace and harmony
+# The Chores App
+## An app to sow familial peace and harmony

 ## Why?